Veteran south actor Sarath Babu no more; leaders, stars condole his demise | Entertainment

 Top star Kamal Haasan described Sarath Babu as a ''great actor and dear friend'' and recalled his acting days with the deceased professional.
 As Haasan's doting friend in Viswanath's 'Sagara Sangamam' (Salangai Oli in Tamil), Sarath Babu left a lasting impression among the audience.
 If 'Sattam' saw friends Haasan and Sarath Babu turn rivals over a woman, 'Nizhal Nijamagirathu' was all about a soft-spoken, mild-mannered Babu's dark side with Haasan trying to set things right.
 Both played pals in the black-and-white flick.

 'Mullum Malarum', often hailed as a landmark Tamil film directed by veteran Mahendran, saw a rustic Rajinikanth pitted against his straight-talking, educated superior Sarath Babu.
-The gripping narrative was strengthened by the terrific performance of the late Shoba, sandwiched between brother Rajinikanth and beau Sarath Babu, with the climax hailed as an offbeat yet powerful culmination of events that moved the audience as it brought the best out of the lead actors.
+The gripping narrative was strengthened by the terrific performance of the late Shoba, sandwiched between her onscreen brother Rajinikanth and beau Sarath Babu, with the climax hailed as an offbeat yet powerful culmination of events that moved the audience bringing out the best in the lead actors.

 Rajinikanth and Sarath Babu acted together in 'Velaikkaran' also.